Choosing the best cage for your chameleon

 Ventilation

 One of the biggest killers (aside from the lack of UV) in the early days was poor ventilation.
 At that time, everyone assumed high humidity reflected the natural conditions in the wild.
 This is only true for a limited number of species.
-Veiled, Panthers, Carpet chameleons and many others need good ventilation.
-Poor ventilation will lead to respiratory problems.
+Veiled, Panthers, Carpet chameleons, and many others need good ventilation.
+Poor ventilation leads to respiratory problems.

 Glass cages are difficult to ventilate properly.
-There are some very large cages, often custom-built, that utilise glass and have excellent ventilation.
-But many do not.
+Some very large cages, often custom-built, use glass and have excellent ventilation, but many do not.

 Limescale